Tutorials¶

 for more information on these options.

 We will do further analysis in the next section, but you might first wish to convince yourself that this output makes sense to you.
-You might also wish to check that the total sum of sites is the sum of the AFS entries:
+You might also wish to check that the total number of mutations is the sum of the AFS entries:

 Here is some more advanced code that compares the estimated AFS from each population.